 Master of Science in Health Informatics

-- A bachelor’s degree from a regionally accredited institution documented by submission of official transcript indicating the degree has been conferred before entering the program.
+- A bachelor’s degree from an accredited institution documented by submission of official transcript indicating the degree has been conferred before entering the program.
 Official transcripts from institutions attended post-baccalaureate are also required.
-Students with degrees from outside the U.S. may be subject to transcript evaluation indicating the degree is equivalent to a U.S. degree and meets the minimum cumulative GPA requirements.
+Students with degrees from outside the U.S. will be subject to transcript evaluation indicating the degree is equivalent to a U.S. degree and meets the minimum cumulative GPA requirements.

 - A cumulative grade-point average (GPA) of at least a 3.0 on a 4.0 scale.